Surveys

 -

-West Yorkshire Business and Skills has commissioned a business survey to gauge the views of business on a range of issues.
-The team are in the process of procuring a supplier and beginning field work for the 2023 Survey.
+West Yorkshire Combined Authority has commissioned a business survey to gauge the views of businesses on a range of issues.

 - Business Panel Survey